The Temperley-Lieb Tower and the Weyl Algebra: Action of on

 \subsection{Action of Bubbles}

-Before discussing additional relations involving boxes (namely those in which boxes are introduced i.e. \eqref{eq:CWCircles}, \eqref{eq:CCWCircles}, \eqref{eq:MoveBubbles}, and \eqref{eq:downKup}, etc.), we must first discuss the action of bubbles $\circled{k}$ beginning with the $0$ labeled circle.
-The latter equality in (\ref{eq:TraceE}) follows from our definition of $\circled{0}$.
-Since $\circled{0}$ appears in the definition of both diagrams in \eqref{eq:DefZeroBubble} and are related to each other by \eqref{eq:BubbleDefs}, we compute both of their actions on $\T$ explicitly to show that these definitions are compatible.
-Quinn proved that the left diagram in \eqref{eq:DefZeroBubble} acts as an idempotent endomorphism of the induction bimodule \eqref{eq:Qloops}.
+Before discussing additional relations involving boxes, namely those in which boxes are introduced i.e. \eqref{eq:CWCircles}, \eqref{eq:CCWCircles}, \eqref{eq:MoveBubbles}, and \eqref{eq:downKup}; we must first discuss the action of bubbles $\circled{k}$ beginning with the $0$ labeled circle.
+The latter equality in \eqref{eq:TraceE} follows from our definition of $\circled{0}$.
+Since $\circled{0}$ appears in the definition of both diagrams in \eqref{eq:DefZeroBubble} and are related to each other by \eqref{eq:BubbleDefs}, we compute both of their actions on $\T$ explicitly to show that $\circled{0}$ is well-defined.
+Quinn proved in \cite[Prop.
+5.2.5]{Quinn} that the left diagram in \eqref{eq:DefZeroBubble} acts as an idempotent endomorphism of the induction bimodule \eqref{eq:Qloops}.
 Indeed, we show that it acts as multiplication by the Jones-Wenzl idempotent $f^{(n+1)}$ on $\mod{n+1}{n+1}{n}$.

-\begin{lem} In the representation $\rho'$, the definitions involving $\circled{0}$ in \eqref{eq:DefZeroBubble} are consistent with the notation introduced in the second equation of \eqref{eq:BubbleDefs}.
+\begin{prop} In the representation $\rho'$, the definitions involving $\circled{0}$ in \eqref{eq:DefZeroBubble} are consistent with the notation introduced in the second equation of \eqref{eq:BubbleDefs}.
 That is,

-and their action on $\mod{n+1}{n+1}{n}$ is multiplication by $f^{(n+1)}$. \end{lem} \begin{proof} Quinn showed in Prop 5.2.5 that
+and their action on $\mod{n+1}{n+1}{n}$ is multiplication by $f^{(n+1)}$. \end{prop} \begin{proof} Quinn showed in Prop 5.2.5 that

 Expanding the path $r=(r',r_n)$ in the sum, we have

 This proves

 We use this to compute